10 Very Effective Home Remedies for Milia!

-- Wash you face with sufficient quantity of cold water and pat dry.
+- Wash your face with sufficient quantity of cold water and pat dry.

-- Keep repeating this process regularly till you see a substantially difference in the growth of milia.
+- Keep repeating this process regularly until you see a substantial difference in the growth of milia.

 Cornstarch is excellent in absorbing the oil from the milia affected areas.
-Similarly, vinegar acts as an astringent and both together works well in curing the milia effectively.
+Similarly, vinegar acts as an astringent and both together work well in curing the milia effectively.

 9. Honey – Effective to Treat Milia